 - There will be no tickets for the performances.
 Ushers at each door will have a printed list with names and seat locations so there is no need to visit the box office, and no tickets will change hands.

 - The show will be performed without an intermission to avoid lines at the restroom.
 Feel free to get up and use the restroom whenever you need.
 We will keep a small amount of light on in the theater during the performance.

 - Concessions will only be available by delivery.
 Before the show we will have someone to take orders at your seat and bring you your items.
 We will only be serving pop, water and candy (no alcohol), and the variety will be limited.

 - There will be no printed show programs (to avoid items changing hands).
-A digital version of the full program will be available at belltowertheater.net starting on August 13 and will remain there for the entire run of the show.
+Digital versions of each program will be posted on the homepage of our website.